liferay/liferay-docs/develop/reference/articles/07-screenlets-in-liferay-screens-for-android/04-user-portrait-screenlet-for-android.markdown

 The User Portrait Screenlet delegates some events to an object that implements the `UserPortraitListener` interface.
 This interface lets you implement the following methods:

-- `onUserPortraitReceived(UserPortraitScreenlet source, Bitmap bitmap)`: Called
-  when an image is received from the server.
+- `onUserPortraitLoadReceived(Bitmap bitmap)`: Called when an image is received from the server.
 You can then apply image filters (grayscale, for example) and return the new image.
 You can return `null` or the original image supplied as the argument if you don't want to modify it.

-- `onUserPortraitFailure(UserPortraitScreenlet source, Exception e)`: Called
-  when an error occurs in the process.

-- `onUserPortraitUploaded(UserPortraitScreenlet source)`: Called when the user portrait upload service finishes.
+- `onUserPortraitUploaded()`: Called when the user portrait upload service finishes.

-- `onUserPortraitUploadFailure(UserPortraitScreenlet source, Exception e)`:
-  Called when an error occurs uploading the user portrait.
+- `error(Exception e, String userAction)`: Called when an error occurs in the process.
+For example, an error can occur when receiving or uploading a user portrait.
+The `userAction` argument distinguishes the specific action in which the error occurred.